By Mette Søs Gottlieb, Learning Expert

 In most situations, these security blunders are not intentional but rather due to a lack of education and/or diligence.
 Of course, there will always be malicious actors, but their actions happen irrespective of sound security and compliance training and must be treated as outliers.

 Organizations continue to up their spending on improving the IT security of their business—implementing tools like advanced firewalls and MFA—but tools alone aren’t enough to ensure optimal IT security.
-Implementing simple but effective security training that stresses the importance of employee actions will create awareness and help ensure your organization can enjoy the flexibility of a modern digital workplace while staying safe.
+Implementing simple but effective security training that stresses the importance of employee actions will create awareness and help ensure your organization can enjoy the flexibility of a modern digital workplace with productive cyber hygiene.

 Companies must have a cybersecurity hygiene policy in place that includes a specific training and education component, organizations must not assume that employees know these things.
 Security is now part of everyone’s job, and security training must be baked in.